yeti-switch/doc/docs/yeti-ui.rst

     Sensor level
         Traffic mirroring mode.
 Possible values:

-            - Singnaling
+            - Signaling
             - RTP
             - Signaling + RTP
     Host
-        IP address or DNS name of remote gateway to send SIP signalling.
+        IP address or DNS name of remote gateway to send SIP signaling.
         (only for usage for termination)
     Port
-        Port of remote gateway  to send SIP signalling.
+        Port of remote gateway  to send SIP signaling.
         Leave it empty to enable DNS SRV resolving of name in **Host** Resolve ruri
         Indicates necessity to rewrite RURI domain part with resolved IP